Using the iOS SDK

 payerAuthEnrollService_referenceID

-Study these code examples to understand how to complete the
+Study these code examples to understand how to complete setting up the cardinal

-.
-The function call must be placed in your Checkout ViewController.
+session process.
+The function request must be placed in your Checkout

 Cardinal session setup (iOS SDK - Objective-C)